cookacounty/simulink-utils/README.md

-# simulink-utils
+# Simulink Utilies
-A Collection of useful Simulink utilities
+A Collection of useful Simulink utilities.

 ## Csv to Bus Creator